 Our hot tubs must be installed on stable, level surfaces, capable of bearing the weight of the hot tub when it’s fully occupied.
 We don’t recommend installing a hot tub on grass, but for the best experience, your Jacuzzi® should sit on top of a concrete surface, paving stones or a high-density plastic hot tub pad.

 With the right ventilation, floor surface and space, you can also install your hot tub indoors.

-Thanks to advanced water management and filtration systems, hot tub maintenance is easier than ever—routine tasks take just a few minutes a week.
-When we surveyed current owners about basic hot tub maintenance, nearly all of them said it was easy!
+We also surveyed current owners about basic hot tub maintenance, nearly all of them said it was easy!
 Here’s a quick summary of how to maintain a hot tub:

 Water: Check the chemical levels weekly with test strips and adjust them by adding the appropriate products per your owner’s manual—no chemistry expertise necessary.
 Drain and refills are only needed every 3–4 months, based on use.

 Filter: Rinse and clean filters with a garden hose or filter flosser once per month.
 Replace as needed.